Report suspicious emails received in your McGill Inbox

 info

-Report a suspicious email in Outlook on Windows or macOS
+Report a suspicious email in Outlook

 While viewing a message in Outlook, you can choose to report it as Junk, Phishing or Not Junk.
+You can also select and report multiple messages at once!

 iOS or Android

-1. Open the message and tap the three dots in upper right corner (...)
+1. Open the message and tap the three dots (...) in upper right corner.

-2. Tap Report Junk
+2. Tap Report Phishing or Report Junk.

 references